Liresol/anki-custom-shortcuts/custom_shortcuts/config.md

 "\u03a9 custom paste text": Controls what html will be pasted by "custom paste" in "editor \_extras" e.g. `"\u03a9 custom paste text": "<span style=\"font-size: 20px; color:#3399ff\">◆</span>"`

+"\u03a9 enable main/window_browser/editor/etc.": If set to "n", doesn't enable the corresponding set of shortcuts for the respective functions (useful for addon compatability in a pinch)

 "\u03a9 enable conflict warning": If set to "y", shows a warning window whenever two shortcuts of the same type are set to the same key.